 Why Is Business Valuation Important in Divorce?

-When a spouse’s business interests qualify as a marital asset, the divorce process will require them to divide the value of those interests with their soon-to-be ex.
-Thus, divorcing couples must determine the value of a spouse’s business to determine the value of the share of the company distributed to the other spouse in divorce.
-Business valuation can help couples decide how to split the entire marital estate.
+When a spouse’s business interests qualify as a marital valuable asset, the divorce process will require them to divide the value of those interests with their soon-to-be ex.
+Thus, divorcing couples must determine the value of a spouse’s business to determine the value of the company’s share distributed to the other spouse in divorce.
+Understanding the importance of business valuation in divorce proceedings can help couples make informed decisions.
+And when it comes to fairly splitting the entire marital estate—especially if a business is involved—it’s also essential to determine the divorce cost to plan and avoid financial surprises.

 How Business Valuation Affects Divorce Settlements